streem/pbandk/README.md

 #### Runtime Library

 PBAndK's runtime library is a thin layer over the preferred Protobuf library for each platform.
-Using Gradle, the dependency can be added for JVM libraries:
+The libraries are present on [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.github.cretz.pbandk%22).
+Using Gradle and assuming `mavenCentral()` is one of the `repositories`, the dependency can be added for JVM libraries:

 ```
 dependencies {